ladybug-tools/ladybug/docs/README.md

 ## Usage
-For generating the documents localy use commands below from the root folder.
+For generating the documents locally, use commands below from the root folder.

 ```shell
 # install dependencies